junxit/us-congress-bills-113/bill.md

 ## § 12.
 Optional high-deductible policies for residential properties

 Section 1306 of the National Flood Insurance Act of 1968 (42 U.S.C.
-4013)), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection:
+4013) is amended by adding at the end the following new subsection:

-> - **(e)** *Optional high-Deductible policies for residential properties*
+> - **(d)** *Optional high-Deductible policies for residential properties*
 >   - **(1)** *Availability* In the case of residential properties, the Administrator shall make flood insurance coverage available, at the option of the insured, that provides for a loss-deductible for damage to the covered property in various amounts, up to and including $10,000.
 >   - **(2)** *Disclosure*
 >     - **(A)** *Form* The Administrator shall provide the information described in subparagraph (B) clearly and conspicuously on the application form for flood insurance coverage or on a separate form, segregated from all unrelated information and other required disclosures.